-Listening to sports talk radio I heard it over and over again from callers.
-This anthem thing is disrespectful and I’m done with the NFL I haven’t watched a game all season.
+Listening to sports talk radio, I heard it over and over again from callers.
+This anthem thing is disrespectful, and I’m done with the NFL.
+I haven’t watched a game all season.

-I get it you’re offended by players kneeling you’re all about the veterans and this is spitting in their face – it’s not by the way – even though you probably wouldn’t give up a day off to volunteer at the VA and you wouldn’t sign off on a homeless shelter for veterans going up in your neighborhood.
+I get it you’re offended by players kneeling.
+You’re all about the veterans, and this is spitting in their face – it’s not, by the way – even though you probably wouldn’t give up a day off to volunteer at the VA and you wouldn’t sign off on a homeless shelter for veterans going up in your neighborhood.

-I get it you’re all about the flag and this is disrespecting America – it’s not by the way – even though you don’t really care about what the flag is suppose to represent embedded right there in our Declaration of Independence: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
+I get it you’re all about the flag, and this is disrespecting America – it’s not by the way – even though you don’t really care about what the flag is supposed to represent embedded right there in our Declaration of Independence: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 I get it you’re all about the anthem.
 We should all stand and be proud of it no matter what type of social and racial injustice may exist in today’s world – by the way; we shouldn’t – even though you are probably more apt to make that beer run during the national anthem than during kickoff.